 The PTA program mandates that students complete a comprehensive clinical education component, which is an integral part of the curriculum.
 This policy outlines the requirements for completing three clinical experiences: one integrated 80-hour experience and two terminal experiences, each lasting 272 hours.
 Student performance in these clinical experiences will be evaluated using pre-established rubrics for the integrated experience and the Clinical Performance Instrument (CPI) for the terminal experiences.
-The program employs a tiered grading process to assess students' performance during these clinical experiences, progressing students from intermediate skills and knowledge to advanced intermediate skills and knowledge and finally to entry-level skills and knowledge as defined by the CPI.
+The program employs a tiered grading process to assess students' performance during these clinical experiences, progressing students from intermediate skills and knowledge to advanced intermediate skills and knowledge as defined by the CPI.